PythonBenin/exercises/challenges/0002-dunks/statement.md

 The first line of input contains an integer $N$, the number of testcases in the file.
 Each testcase starts with a line that contains an integer
-$H \le 1000$ which the number of clips available. $H$ lines that represent the available clips follow.
+$H \le 1000$, the number of clips available. $H$ lines that describe the available clips follow.
 Each clip consists of with two strings separated by an space: the name of the player that made the dunk and the name of his "victim".
-Each name will consist of letters and digits, with no space.
+Each name will consist of letters, underscores, and digits with no space between.

 ## Output

-For each testcase, output the length of the longest loop that can be created, i.e. the number of clips in the longest video that can be created.
+For each testcase, output the length of the longest loop, i.e. the number of clips in the longest video that can be created.

 If it is not possible to create an infinite loop, output the number $0$.